British declaration of war on Germany (1939): Historical context

 At the time of the armistice, in the first stages of the German Revolution, power had passed provisionally to leaders of the Social Democratic Party, the abdication of the Emperor of Germany was announced on 9 November 1918, and what became known as the Weimar Republic was subsequently established through a constituent national assembly.
 The transition from monarchy to republic was difficult, and many in the new Republic were not supportive of the democratic system of government.
 The officer class gave little support to the Republic, and both they and large sectors of the civilian elite.
-With considerable co-operation from both the government and foreign powers then hostile to the western powers, including Soviet Russia, the German elite worked to evade the arms limitations imposed ar Versailles in various ways.
+With considerable co-operation from both the government and foreign powers then hostile to the western powers, including Soviet Russia, the German elite worked to evade the arms limitations imposed at Versailles in various ways.

 On 30 January 1933, Adolf Hitler was appointed Chancellor of the Reich following a contentious election.
 Under Hitler's leadership, the Reichstag turned the government into an effective dictatorship under Hitler's oversight on 21 March 1933 with the passage of the Enabling Act of 1933, and the economic hardships were significantly diminished via implementation of new economic and social policies.
 Under Hitler, violations of Versailles' military limitations became increasingly blatant, culminating in these provisions of the treaty being openly ignored with the resumption of conscription in 1935 and remilitarization of the Rhineland in 1936.
 After five years in power, Hitler annexed Austria, former component of the Austro-Hungarian Empire (allies of the former German Empire), into Germany, despite such an act (specifically, "prohibition on the merging of Austria with Germany without the consent of the League of Nations") being banned by both the Treaty of Saint-Germain-en-Laye and the Treaty of Versailles.
 In early November 1938, the First Vienna Award was signed, allowing Germany to seize the Sudetenland, a German-speaking area of Czechoslovakia which had been a part of the German Empire-allied Austro-Hungarian Empire.
-Soon after, Germany invaded the rest of Czechoslovakia and also gained Memelland (part of the former German Empire from 1871–1920) through the 1939 German ultimatum to Lithuania.
+Soon after, Germany invaded the rest of Czechoslovakia and also gained Memelland (part of the former German Empire from 1871 to 1920) through the 1939 German ultimatum to Lithuania.

 Two Western powers, the United Kingdom and France, gave guarantees to Poland that they would declare war if Polish independence came under threat, as presented in a statement to the House of Commons by the British Prime Minister Neville Chamberlain on 31 March 1939 (formalized by the British on 6 April 1939; not ratified until 4 September 1939 by the French):